1.26 Emotional Support Animals (ESA) in Saint Louis University Campus Housing Policy

 Process for Requesting Emotional Support Animals in University Housing

 The procedure for requesting an Emotional Support Animal follows the general procedures set forth in the Housing Accommodations Policy for the University and the requirements set forth below.
 However, to the extent the requirements and procedures in this Policy conflict with the Housing Accommodations Policy, this Policy shall control.
-Approval of an Emotional Support animal is a two-step process between Disability Services and Housing and Residence Life.
-A typical 15 business day timeline for accommodation approval or denial begins once all required documentation and applications are submitted and an appointment with Disability Services has been completed.
+Approval of an Emotional Support animal is a two-step process between the Center for Accessibility and Disability Resources and Housing and Residence Life.
+A typical 15 business day timeline for accommodation approval or denial begins once all required documentation and applications are submitted and an appointment with the Center for Accessibility and Disability Resources has been completed.
 At the conclusion of the review process, the decision of approval or denial of the accommodation will be sent to the student's SLU email.
 Housing and Residence Life will then meet with the student to go through the required documentation forms and veterinarian records before the requested animal is approved to come on campus.

 Criteria for Determining Reasonability of Emotional Support Animal